The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Related Work

-While lab studies, interviews and surveys provide important insights into how developers' understand privacy and data protection in general, these methods initially stimulated the participants to think about issues related to data protection.
-Whereas analyses of discussions in various forums are helpful to gain more genuine opinions or understandings without giving a prompt~\cite{Li.2021}.\footnote{Forums have been used in various contexts to analyze topics that are discussed among developers, e.g. on Stack~Overflow~\cite{Abdalkareem.2017, Wu.2019, Barua.2014}, or as a comparison between Stack~Overflow and GitHub~\cite{Vasilescu.2013, Han.2020}.} Most notably, three analyses were conducted on understanding personal data and privacy discussions in developer forums~\cite{Li.2021, Tahaei.2020, Greene.2018}.
+While lab studies, interviews and surveys provide important insights into how developers understand privacy and data protection in general, these methods initially stimulated the participants to think about topics related to data protection.
+Instead, analyses of discussions in various forums are helpful to gain more genuine opinions or understandings without giving a prompt~\citep{Li.2021}.\footnote{Forums have been used in various contexts to analyze topics that are discussed among developers, e.g. on Stack~Overflow~\citep{Abdalkareem.2017, Wu.2019, Barua.2014}, or as a comparison between Stack~Overflow and GitHub~\citep{Vasilescu.2013, Han.2020}.} Most notably, three analyses were conducted on understanding personal data and privacy discussions in developer forums~\citep{Li.2021, Tahaei.2020, Greene.2018}.

-Greene and Shilton~\cite{Greene.2018} analyzed privacy related discussion in an iOS developer forum (iPhoneDevSDK) and an Android forum (XDA) to identify how the term ``privacy'' is discussed, defined, and framed in contrasting communities.
-The authors found that privacy is highly influenced by the platform's philosophy and therefore used fundamentally different in both forums.
-Rather than talking about ``privacy by design'', it should better read ``privacy by platform'' for the mobile context.
+\cite{Greene.2018} analyzed privacy-related discussion in an iOS developer forum (iPhoneDevSDK) and an Android forum (XDA) to identify how the term ``privacy'' is discussed, defined, and framed in contrasting communities.
+The authors found that privacy is highly influenced by the platform's philosophy and, therefore, used fundamentally different in both forums.
+The authors suggest that for the mobile context, the discussion rather followed a ``privacy by platform'' than a ``privacy by design'' approach.

-Tahaei et al.~\cite{Tahaei.2020} used topic modeling techniques to identify privacy-related questions on Stack~Overflow and qualitatively analyzed a random sample.
+\cite{Tahaei.2020} used topic modeling techniques to identify privacy-related questions on Stack~Overflow and qualitatively analyzed a random sample.
 The authors identified the following topics which are discussed among developers: privacy policies, privacy concerns, access control, and version changes, with app-related questions being an overarching issue for developers.
-The authors found that personal concerns as well as client or company requirements were mainly inspiring discussions, whereas laws and regulations, e.g., GDPR related questions, were the least common drivers for discussions.
-This is also reflected in the work of Bissyande et al.~\cite{Bissyande.2013}, where ``privacy'' was not among the top 10 issues reported in a sample of around 20,000 open source projects on GitHub.
+The authors found that personal concerns as well as client or company requirements were mainly inspiring discussions, whereas laws and regulations, e.g., GDPR, were the least common drivers for discussions.
+This is also reflected in the work of \cite{Bissyande.2013}, where ``privacy'' was not among the top 10 topics reported in a sample of around 20,000 open source projects on GitHub.